Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 You’ll need a business phone, sure, but that’s the bare minimum.
 Will you need to be able to make video calls with a contractor or clients who are located in another country?
 Would you prefer texting with clients instead?
 What about instant messaging?
 Depending on your industry and how your customers like to operate, you might need other communication channels beyond the phone.

 If you’re in this situation, our advice would be to look for a solution that gives you all those different channels in one app or software.
 This not only streamlines the number of tools you’re using (and paying for), it also makes life easier for you overall because you won’t have to manage a bunch of disparate tools.
-For instance, RingCentral’s desktop and mobile app gives you messaging, video conferencing, and a phone service, all in the same app:
+For instance, RingCentral’s desktop and mobile app gives you messaging, conference call services, and a phone service, all in the same app:

 Remember, starting in this stage and going forward as you get into the success and take-off stages, this will become more and more important because, well, you’ll be communicating with drastically more people.
 A lack of communication is one of those “silent killers” that can really hurt a business—you won’t notice it being a problem until it’s too late.